natebarksdale/natebarksdale.github.io/src/content/blog/2021-04-12-killing-the-gold-standard.md

 author: Nate Barksdale
 pubDatetime: 2021-04-12
 modDatetime: 2021-04-12
-title: HISTORY This Week - Killing the Gold Standard
+title: Killing the Gold Standard
-slug: history-this-week-killing-the-gold-standard
+slug: killing-the-gold-standard
 featured: False
 draft: False
 description: It's 1933.
 FDR gathers advisors late at night.
 He's about to announce a plan that kills the gold standard and alters US economic history.